Solvers

 You will need an academic or commercial licence to be able to use CPLEX.

 Now CPLEX should be available for your computations.
+If you face difficulties with building CPLEX, consider downgrading the setuptools package to setuptools==58.2.0.

 The official instructions can be found here: https://www.ibm.com/docs/en/icos/22.1.0?topic=cplex-setting-up-python-api